jina-ai/jina/docs/fundamentals/flow/create-flow.md

 | 1          | 4          |

-You can also restrict the visible devices in round-robin assigment by `CUDA_VISIBLE_DEVICES=RR0:2`, where `0:2` has the same meaning as Python slice.
-This will create the following assigment:
+You can also restrict the visible devices in round-robin assignment by `CUDA_VISIBLE_DEVICES=RR0:2`, where `0:2` has the same meaning as Python slice.
+This will create the following assignment:

 | GPU device | Replica ID |
 |------------|------------|